mattrglobal/bbs-signatures/README.md

 #### Build

-To build the project run:
+To build the project for debug run:

 ```
 yarn build